Dr. Cristina Caffarra is a Senior Consultant to CRA in Europe (a team of economists based between London, Brussels, Munich and Paris).

-She has directed and coordinated empirical and theoretical economic analyses on most high profile cases of the last 20 years before the European Commission (including matters involving Google, Microsoft, Apple, Amazon, Samsung, Hollywood Studios, Sky and others), the competition authorities of several member states, as well as the Courts in multiple jurisdictions.
+She has directed and coordinated empirical and theoretical economic analyses on several of the high profile cases of the last 20 years before the European Commission (including matters involving Google, Microsoft, Apple, Amazon, Samsung, Hollywood Studios, Sky and others), the competition authorities of several member states, as well as the Courts in multiple jurisdictions.
 She has provided expert economic advice and testimony before the General Court in Luxembourg, the Competition Appeal Tribunal in the UK, the High Court in London, the High Court in Dublin, the Competition Appeals Tribunal in South Africa, and various other courts and arbitration in several litigated competition matters.
-She has particular experience in the economics of platforms and the digital economy – including frontline issues in payment schemes, app stores, search, digital advertising, marketplaces, ridesharing, social networks and others.
+She has particular experience in the economics of platforms and digital – including work on payment schemes for Visa, on search, Android, local search and other matters adverse to Google, as well as work for Apple, Amazon, Uber, Microsoft and multiple others.

 Dr. Caffarra has worked for research institutions both in Italy and at Oxford.
-She is on the Editorial Board of the European Competition Law Journal, on the Advisory Board of the Journal of European Competition Law & Practice (OUP), and is a Visiting Professor at University College London.
-She has published articles widely in competition journals and presented papers on the economics of competition law at numerous international and academic conferences.
+She is on the Editorial Board of the European Competition Law Journal, as well as on the Advisory Board of the Journal of European Competition Law & Practice (OUP).
+She lectures in competition economics as an Visiting Professor at UCL and has published articles for competition journals as well as presented papers on the economics of competition law at numerous international and academic conferences.